Clearwater Wrongful Death Lawyers

 Expenses from medical bills and funeral costs can begin to deplete the financial resources available to the family.
 Wrongful death lawsuits provide surviving family members an opportunity to seek compensation for losses resulting from their loved one’s passing.

-If you suspect someone else’s negligence caused the death of a loved one, contact the experienced wrongful death lawyers at The Fran Haasch Law Group.
+If you suspect someone else’s negligence caused the death of a loved one, contact the experienced wrongful death lawyers at The Fran Haasch Law Group, serving Clearwater, Largo, and the surrounding Pinellas County.
 We are deeply sorry for your loss and want to help you in any way we can.
 Let us worry about your legal claim while you take time to heal from your loss.

 What is Considered Wrongful Death in Florida?